SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Experiments

 \cref{fig:results} shows several generated scenes from the methods given text descriptions from \ourdataset and the corresponding evaluation. \cref{tab:result} presents the overall quantitative results.
 We also report the average peak GPU memory usage and generation time per scene, with a breakdown by description difficulty in \cref{tab:result_by_difficulty} in the appendix.

 To assess whether \ours aligns with human judgment, we manually evaluated 500 scenes generated from the 100 manual descriptions for fidelity.
 We found agreement rates of 89.8\%, 83.5\%, 94.6\%, and 94.1\%, and Cohen's kappas of 0.75, 0.56, 0.72, and 0.77 for CNT, ATR, OOR, and OAR, respectively.
-We also conducted a user study with 10 participants on 125 scenes, yielding agreements of 89.5\%, 89.9\%, 91.7\%, and 88.1\%, with Cohen’s kappas of 0.72, 0.57, 0.58, and 0.56.
+We also conducted a user study with 10 participants on 125 scenes, yielding agreements of 89.5\%, 89.9\%, 91.7\%, and 88.1\%, with Cohen's kappas of 0.72, 0.57, 0.58, and 0.56.
 These show that \ours is consistent with human judgment.
 See the appendix for the user study instructions.

-\textbf{SceneEval metrics are more interpretable.} \cref{tab:baseline} presents commonly used metrics with values reported by InstructScene and LayoutGPT for reference.
-While CLIP\textsubscript{sim} (last column in \cref{tab:result}, computed with Long-CLIP-L~\cite{zhang2024longclip}) and other prior metrics in \cref{tab:baseline} enable relative comparison between methods in generating high fidelity scenes, they give little insight into the actual scene quality.
+\textbf{SceneEval provides interpretable evaluation.} Existing distributional and cross-modal metrics such as FID, KID, SCA, or CLIP\textsubscript{sim} (\cref{tab:baseline}, last column in \cref{tab:result}, computed with Long-CLIP-L~\cite{zhang2024longclip}) allow relative comparison between methods, but they provide little insight into \emph{why} one method is better than another.
 For example, the higher FID or lower CLIP\textsubscript{sim} of DiffuScene does not illuminate whether this is due to poor scene layout, unrealistic object appearances, or other visual inconsistencies.
-Likewise, Holodeck's improvement of +1.19 CLIP\textsubscript{sim} over InstructScene is difficult to interpret qualitatively.
-These image-based metrics are also sensitive to rendering, making them unreliable when comparing methods that use different asset sources.

-In addition, reliance on specific scene datasets for evaluation also renders prior metrics inapplicable for evaluating models that do not have a reference dataset, which is often the case for newer VLM-based methods.
-In contrast, \ours directly evaluates a method's ability to follow the input text description with less dataset dependence, suitable for evaluating a wider range of methods.
+Similarly, Holodeck's +1.2 improvement in CLIP\textsubscript{sim} over InstructScene is hard to interpret---does it reflect more accurate object attributes, fewer collisions, or simply rendering differences?
+These image-based metrics are sensitive to rendering, making them unreliable when comparing methods that use different asset sources.
+In addition, reliance on specific scene datasets for evaluation also renders prior metrics inapplicable to models that do not have a reference dataset, which is often the case for newer VLM-based methods.
+In contrast, \ours evaluates scenes directly against input text descriptions, disentangling object counts, attributes, relationships, and plausibility.
+This provides interpretable feedback on which constraints are satisfied and which are violated, offering deeper diagnostic value across a broader range of methods.
+This interpretability advantage becomes even more important when evaluating plausibility, where single metrics can be misleading.